true-while/SayTheName/readme.md

 ## Prepare the project

+1. The project source located in `/src` folder.

-Update **appsettings.json** file in the root folder with cognitive service account details used for recognition and speech synthesize.
+1. Update **appsettings.json** file in the root folder with cognitive service account details used for recognition and speech synthesize.
 Keep other values for RPi by default.
 If you use a multi-service resource the keys and regions settings will be the same.
 Alternatively you can provide key and region from each speech and form service.
 Following [tutorial](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Cwindows#get-the-keys-for-your-resource) will explain the location of keys and regions.